pranjeetkumar/metro_food_point_reactjs_app/README.md

 | React Router Dom      | [ReactRouterDom](https://reactrouter.com/en/main) | React Router DOM is an npm package that enables you to implement dynamic routing in a web app.
 It allows you to display pages and allow users to navigate them. |
 | Framer Motion         | [FramerMotion](https://www.framer.com/motion/) | A production-ready motion library for React.
 Utilize the power behind Framer, the best prototyping tool for teams.
 Proudly open source. |
 | React Icons           | [ReactIcons](https://react-icons.github.io/react-icons/) | All Popular Icons in single package. |

+To run client (first of all go to client directory and then run the command npm start) To run server ( first of all go to directory (server->functions) and then in functions directory run the command npm run serve